 Not all good

-Bird’s nest is also made up of the gelatinous strands, and when not cleaned properly (of the twigs, feathers etc) it can be quite harmful to a recovering mum in confinement.
+Bird’s nest is also made up of the gelatinous strands.
+When not cleaned properly (of the twigs, feathers etc) it can be quite harmful to a recovering mum in confinement.

 Should I or shouldn’t I?

-So the question then is whether you should take it during confinement or not.
+So the question then is whether you should take it during confinement post-pregnancy or not.
 We believe that if you choose to take bird’s nest during confinement, do so moderately (once or twice a week).
-You should also be very selective when getting the bird’s nest as there are those of inferior quality as well as those which have been chemically treated and bleached.
+You should also be very selective when getting the bird’s nest.
+Because there are those of inferior quality as well as those which have been chemically treated and bleached.

 These bird’s nests can be harmful to both you and your baby.
 Thus, it is important to get your bird’s nest supply from a trusted brand such as Eu Yan Sang and Hock Hua.